 The Tent Mountain Mine

 The Tent Mountain mine is located in the Crowsnest Pass, straddling both sides of the southwest Alberta and southeast British Columbia border.
 The Tent Mountain Mine was actively mined from the early 1900s to the early 1980s.
 Montem’s primary focus is re-starting operations at Tent Mountain, which has existing permits and approvals in place.
-Our first coal is expected to be ready for market in 2021.
+Our first coal is expected to be ready for market in late 2021.

 The Chinook Project